 What are the benefits of Montessori education?

-A Montessori-based education is child centered; it is based on a child’s need, interests and learning style at that moment in their life.
+A Montessori-based education is child-centered; it is based on a child’s need, interests and learning style at that moment in their life.
 Instead of applying a “one approach fits all” style of learning to an entire classroom of children, the Montessori-based approach takes into account the fact that children do not all learn the same way nor have the same needs.

 The Montessori curriculum encompasses not only an academic curriculum, but also focuses on a child’s personal and social development.
 Success in today’s world is not only measured by grades and degrees.
-Strong study and work habits, self-motivation, independent thinking and excellent communication skills are essential for academic and career success and an integral part of a Montessori education.
+Strong study and work habits, self-motivation, independent thinking and excellent communication skills are essential for academic and career success and an integral part of Montessori education.

 What are the key differences between a Montessori-based and traditional curriculum?

 At every level in a Montessori program, the child actively participates in learning; the teacher's role is to act as a guide.
 The child-centered, individualized learning approach allows the child to choose his/her own work based on their interests and abilities, formulate concepts from self- teaching materials and set his/her own learning pace.
-The classroom environment and mixed-age grouping encourages children to teach, collaborate and help each other while individual and group instruction adapt to each student’s learning style and level.
+The classroom environment and mixed-age grouping encourage children to teach, collaborate and help each other while individual and group instruction adapts to each student’s learning style and level.
 Children are not required to sit and listen to a teacher talk to them as a group, but are engaged in individual or group activities on their own, with materials that have been introduced to them by the teacher who knows what each child is ready to do.

 By comparison, in the traditional educational model there is an emphasis on learning by rote.
 The child is a passive participant while the teacher's role is dominant and active.
 Most of the teaching is done by the teacher, and is based on the adult’s teaching style.
 The child is usually given a specific time to work at an instruction pace set by group norm or teacher.